Local data show strictest White House COVID-19 recommendations aren't applicable here, Tulsa leaders say

 The White House coronavirus reports offer broad recommendations that might be applicable in some cities experiencing high rates of spread, but local data show the most stringent regulations aren't necessary yet in Tulsa, two Tulsa leaders said Thursday.

 Mayor G.T.
-Bynum during a news conference said the city is adhering to a lot of the recommendations from the White House Coronavirus Task Force.
-He said the three prominent action items not in place are limits on event or gathering sizes, closure of bars, and restrictions on indoor dining because local contact tracing is finding that none are driving COVID-19's spread in Tulsa County.
+Bynum said at a news conference that the city is adhering to a lot of the recommendations from the White House Coronavirus Task Force.
+He said the three prominent action items not in place are limits on event or gathering sizes, closure of bars and restrictions on indoor dining because local contact tracing is finding that none of those is driving COVID-19's spread in Tulsa County.

 Instead, Bynum noted that a crucial wild card to monitor closely at this stage of the pandemic is schools.